MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Unregister-PSSessionConfiguration.md

 ## NOTES

-To run this cmdlet on Windows Vista, Windows Server 2008, and later versions of the Windows operating system, you must start PowerShell by using the **Run as administrator** option.
+To run this cmdlet you must start PowerShell by using the **Run as administrator** option.

 ## RELATED LINKS